Correlations in a quantum switch-based heat engine with measurements: A proof-of-principle demonstration: Methods and error analysis

-\end{widetext} where the sign in~\eqref{app:eq:alpha3} is chosen to ensure positive ($\alpha_3 > 0$) or negative ($\alpha_3 < 0$) alignment along the $z$-axis, corresponding to work extraction or work investment, respectively.
-Circuit optimization was automatically handled by the IBM Qiskit compiler, ensuring logical gate equivalence while minimizing total gate depth and accumulated error.
-The reconstructed joint states of the working medium and control were post-selected in $\ket{\pm}_{\mathrm{c}}$ and partially traced as required.
+and $\sigma \in \{+1, -1\}$ is chosen to ensure the desired alignment along the $z$-axis ($\sigma = +1$ for work extraction, $\sigma = -1$ for work investment).
+Circuit optimization was handled automatically by the IBM Qiskit compiler, ensuring logical gate equivalence while minimizing total gate depth and accumulated error.
+The reconstructed joint states of the working medium and control were post-selected on $\ket{\pm}_{\mathrm{c}}$ and partially traced as required.
 Statistical uncertainties were obtained via Monte Carlo resampling of the tomographic data.

-Finally, the local Gibbs state~\eqref{eq:iniGibbs} of the working medium was experimentally prepared for each value of~$a$ and for each correlation regime, as shown in Fig.~\ref{fig:preparation}.
-Since $\rho^{(0)}$ is independent of~$a$ and of the chosen correlation configuration, the experimental uncertainty associated with the initial temperature of~$\mathbf{Q}$ was evaluated as the average over all regimes.
+Finally, the local Gibbs state~\eqref{eq:iniGibbs} of the working medium was prepared experimentally for each value of~$a$ and for each correlation regime, as shown in Fig.~\ref{fig:preparation}.
+Since $\rho^{(0)}$ is independent of~$a$ and of the chosen correlation configuration, the experimental uncertainty associated with the initial temperature of~$\mathbf{Q}$ was evaluated by averaging over all regimes.
+No explicit noise-mitigation procedure or decoherence model was applied in our experiments; the implemented maps $\mathcal{M}^{\lambda}$ are realized through gate-based circuit decompositions using the native operations of the IBM devices, which approximate the intended CPTP channels up to hardware noise.
+Because internal pulse-level control is not accessible on the IBM Quantum Experience platform, we quantify these deviations operationally through the reconstructed thermal state $\rho^{(0)}$, whose uncertainty yields the effective temperature range $k_{\mathrm B}T = 1.65 \pm 0.02$.
+This provides the error estimate used throughout our analysis.